 We need to select films categories that are stored in separate tables.
 In a similar way, type the JOIN keyword and press the space.
 Schema Compare for MySQL shows you all available solutions to implement JOIN.
 Select required statement and press ENTER.

 Continue typing the query.
 You can use the Quick Info feature while typing SQL code.
 The Quick Info feature is a tooltip with brief information about database objects, parameters, and variables.
 The tooltip appears when you place the mouse pointer on the required item in the SQL script.

 In case of database objects, the tooltip shows their location and types.
 You will find this option useful, while working with large scripts.

-Use CTRL + K, CTRL + D combination to format the query text.
-Now we can execute the query to see results.
-To do so, click the Execute button, or press F5.
+Use the CTRL + K, CTRL + D combination to format the query text.
+Now, we can execute the query to see results.
+To do so, click Execute or press F5.

-The last step is to add the WHERE condition.
-Add the WHERE f.release_year > 2004 statement at the end of the query and press F5 to execute it.
+Add the WHERE f.release_year > 2004 condition at the end of the query and press F5 to execute it.

 We got what we wanted.

-As you can see that code completion feature provided by Data Compare for MySQL allows you to create complex queries in a few keystrokes.
+As you can see, the code completion feature provided by Schema Compare for MySQL allows you to create complex queries in a few keystrokes.